So you’re now overwhelmed with “laziness” and started searching for a cure. I feel you.

 4. Monitor your productivity by the hour

 I count my productivity by the hour.
 It makes me panic, so yeah, it’s effective.
-Furthermore, because as what I’ve said in #2, my schedule is packed with plans, and #3, people are already involved so I must not waste my hour.
+Furthermore, as what I’ve said in #2, my schedule is packed with plans, and #3, people are already involved so I must not waste my hour.

 I’ve set up my own schedule and had people involved in it.
 I need a lot to do so whenever I waste my time, I’m like: